-4 The provided table includes only a single line.
+3 The provided table includes only a single line.
 This should be multiplied by copying and pasting to produce the correct number of modules for the level of the programme.
 For ease of consideration and clarity, please include a separate table for each level by again copying and pasting this table.
 Colour coding/ shading may be used to differentiate between new modules and existing approved modules shared with other programmes.

-FHEQ level: 5 For: FdSc Psychology with Criminology Full Time F/T Route Year When in Year? (i.e. Autumn, Spring etc) Core or Option Module Credits Module All Year All are core modules 20 HIGH2061: Applied Criminology 2: Youth Justice, Restorative Justice and Victims of Crime Year 2 All are core modules 20 HIGH2062: Psychology of Abnormal Behaviour real 2 20 HIGH2063: Cognitive and Biological Psychology 20 HIGH2065: Work Based Learning 20 HIGH2037: Research Methods in the Social Sciences 20 HIGH2053: Criminal Justice and Penology
+FHEQ level: 5 For: FdSc Psychology with Criminology Full Time F/T Route Year When in Year? (i.e. Autumn, Spring etc) Core or Option Module Credits Module Year 2 All Year All are core modules 20 20 20 20 20 20 20 HIGH2061: Applied Criminology 2: Youth Justice, Restorative Justice and Victims of Crime HIGH2062: Psychology of Abnormal Behaviour HIGH2063: Cognitive and Biological Psychology HIGH2065: Work Based Learning HIGH2037: Research Methods in the Social Sciences HIGH2053: Criminal Justice and Penology

 PS13.
-Explanation and Mapping of Learning Outcomes, Teaching & Learning and Assessment5
+Explanation and Mapping of Learning Outcomes, Teaching & Learning and Assessment4